Münsterhof: History

 While in prehistoric times the Münsterhof area was a swampy hollow, flooded by the river Sihl, Lindenhof hill was the core of the Helvetii (Oppidum Lindenhof) and Roman (Vicus Turicum) settlement, upon which the modern city has grown, expanding along the easterly Limmat riverbank.
 Roman buildings were likely built at the site of the Zunfthaus zur Zimmerleuten on the other riverbank, and the Roman settlement may have stretched towards the present Münsterbrücke, crossing the Limmat between Grossmünster (remains of graves) and Wasserkirche, and the present-day Münsterhof plaza.
 Suggested by historians and recent archaeological evidence uncovered during construction at Münsterbrücke, the present Weinplatz square may have been the site of the civilian harbour of the Celtic-Roman Turicum.
 Firebed tombs from the 1st century AD were found at Poststrasse, west of the Fraumünster church; northeast of the church, a round pit from the 2nd or 3rd century AD was discovered with numerous pottery shards.
 The human remains of a large 7th-century cemetery at Münsterhof were secured in October–November 2015.
-Probably in the 10th century wooden houses were built by Zürich citizens beside the Fraumünster Abbey, and mansions made of stone may have been built in the early 13th century.
+Probably in the 10th century wooden houses were built by Zurich citizens beside the Fraumünster Abbey, and mansions made of stone may have been built in the early 13th century.

 First mentioned in 1221 respectively 1303 AD, Münsterhof was for centuries the only proper square within the medieval town walls.
 From the Middle Ages onwards, it often served as a place to stage important political and cultural events for a larger audience.
-It is where the German king and his retenue was formally welcomed by the abbess of the Fraumünster abbey.
-She was also acting princess of the Holy German Empire and, up to the time of the Reformation in Zürich, the formal ruler of Zürich.
+It is where the German king and his retinue were formally welcomed by the abbess of the Fraumünster abbey.
+She was also an acting princess of the Holy German Empire and, up to the time of the Reformation in Zurich, the formal ruler of Zurich.
 The plaza probably became an open square around 1300 AD when the monastic graveyard was abandoned (except for the narrow strip beside the abbey).
-At the same time, the demolition of the adjoining St. James chapel (in German: Jakobskapelle), as well as a number of houses, was probably carried out on the orders of the prince abbess.
+At the same time, the demolition of the adjoining St. James chapel (in German: Jakobskapelle), as well as a number of houses, was probably carried out on the orders of the princess abbess.
 In medieval times the bailiff's house of the Einsiedeln Abbey was also located at Münsterhof, and the plaza became the preferred domicile of the abbey's associates.